jamiecoakley/GroupApiProject/README.md

 ## Installation

 To install, please clone repository through the main GitHub page.
 Once cloned, make sure to run a dotnet build.
-This project can be seen through Swagger or Postman.
+Currently, this project does not have a front-end but the database is available to see through Swagger or Postman.

 ## Troubleshooting